Key takeaways

 What is Lomotil?

-Lomotil is a prescription drug used as adjunctive therapy for diarrhea.
-Lomotil is available in brand-name and generic versions.
-It can be taken for acute or chronic diarrhea in adults and children who are 13 years of age and older.
+Lomotil is a prescription medication used as adjunctive therapy for diarrhea.
+It is available in brand-name and generic versions.
+It can be taken for acute or chronic diarrhea in adults and children 13 years of age and older.

 What is Imodium?

-Imodium is an over-the-counter (OTC) drug that is FDA-approved to treat diarrhea.
-Imodium is typically used to treat Traveler’s diarrhea although it can also treat chronic diarrhea caused by IBS.
-Imodium can treat adults and children who are 2 years of age and older.
+Imodium is an OTC drug that is FDA approved to treat diarrhea.
+It is typically used to treat Traveler’s diarrhea although it can also treat chronic diarrhea caused by IBS.
+Imodium can treat adults and children who are 2 years of age and older, however, children between 2 and 5 years of age should only take Imodium if recommended by a healthcare provider.

 Are Lomotil and Imodium the same?

 No. Lomotil and Imodium are not the same.
-Although they work in similar ways, Lomotil can only be obtained with a prescription.
+Although they work in similar ways, Lomotil can only be obtained with a prescription and is a Schedule V controlled substance.
 Imodium can be purchased over the counter.

 Is Lomotil or Imodium better?

-Lomotil and Imodium are both effective drugs to treat diarrhea.
+Lomotil and Imodium are both effective drugs for treating diarrhea.
 Some research has shown that there is no significant difference in effectiveness between the two.
 However, other studies have shown that Imodium is more effective and better tolerated.
-Consult your doctor for the best treatment option that’s right for you.
+Consult your healthcare provider for the best treatment option that’s right for you.

 Can I use Lomotil or Imodium while pregnant?

-Some doctors may allow the use of Lomotil or Imodium during pregnancy only if it is necessary.
+Some healthcare providers may allow the use of Lomotil or Imodium during pregnancy only if it is necessary.
 Otherwise, Lomotil and Imodium are not generally recommended during pregnancy due to the possibility of fetal harm.
-Talk to your doctor for antidiarrheal options while pregnant.
+Talk to your healthcare provider about antidiarrheal options while pregnant.

 Can I use Lomotil or Imodium with alcohol?